DON2604/MediMind/Readme.md

    a.
 Navigate to the backend directory: `cd backend`

    b.
-Install dependencies: `npm install` 3.
+Install dependencies: `npm install`

+   c.
 Create a .env file add APIs like this

         ```bash
         MONGODB_URI=YOUR_MONGODB_DATABASE_URL